Why mathematics is considered a universal language

-IN SHORT
+IN BRIEF

-• Allows precise communication without words
+• Enables precise communication without words

 • Ability to transcend cultural boundaries

-• Use of symbols and formal structures
+• Use of formal symbols and structures

 The precision of mathematics